 While we are proud of the initiatives we have taken in recent years to deepen our commitment to diversity, equity, inclusion and belonging (DEI&B) as we seek to achieve our goal of becoming the most diverse national business organization by 2025, we are committed to doing more to further our organization’s DEI&B commitment.
 These include these recently launched tools and programs:

 - We created a new NAWBO incident reporting hotline where members and partners can provide critical feedback to help us grow, understand and be better—to help unify the community of women we serve.
 This is now an available option through NAWBO’s toll-free number: 800-556-2926.

 - We launched a new website landing page (you’re here!) dedicated to diversity, equity, inclusion and belonging.
 This page will include our diversity statement, accomplishments and upcoming actions.

-- We implemented a web form that is easily accessible from the top-left of the www.nawbo.org home page.
+- We implemented an incident reporting web form that is easily accessible from the top-left of the www.nawbo.org home page.
 Members, national or local leaders, headquarter staff or partners are expected to use this form to report incidents that violate NAWBO’s Inclusion Code of Conduct as we all work together to create a culture in which every woman business owner feels included, supported and cherished.

 - We added this web form to the email signature of every NAWBO HQ staff member for increased accessibility.
 We will also promote it through all appropriate communications channels.

 - We introduced a monthly virtual DEI&B circle-format series designed to facilitate CANDID CONVERSATIONS about the unique experiences of our members around diversity, equity, inclusion and belonging—both in NAWBO and in their businesses.